-Queensland’s Right to Information Act 2009 (RTI Act) recognises that government information is a public resource and that openness in government enhances the accountability of government.
-However, the right to information is not absolute and it is not always black and white.
-Some information held by government, including very sensitive information about members of the community, is protected by the RTI Act where it would be contrary to the public interest to disclose it.
+Queensland’s Right to Information Act 2009 (RTI Act) recognises that government information is a public resource, and that government openness enhances government accountability.
+The right to information, however, is not absolute and may not be black and white.
+The RTI Act protects government-held information—including highly sensitive information about individual community members—where it would be contrary to the public interest to disclose it.
 This guideline helps clear up some of the more common RTI myths.

 Myth: Greater disclosure will reduce the quality of decision making

 Not correct.
 Greater disclosure can enhance the quality of decision-making.
 Robust public debate and scrutiny can help identify overlooked issues, preventing costly mistakes, and openness often leads to increased public confidence in the processes of government.
 Information about high-level policy objectives or government decisions is often disclosed in media statements or during parliamentary debates, reducing the sensitivity of subsequent policy related information, and awareness of the potential for public scrutiny can result in clearer, more detailed, decisions.

 Of course, whether information will be disclosed depends on the circumstances of each case, including the timing of the request, whether a decision has been made, what information is publicly available, and the content and sensitivity of the information in question.
 Where it would be contrary to the public interest to release, the RTI Act allows access to be refused.

 Myth: Right to information means people have the right to get whatever information they want